Jaroan/Contracts-MARL-AAM-Corridors/README.md

 ## Installation

-To get started with the Fair-MARL method, clone this repository and install the required dependencies.
+To get started with the ContractsinMARL method, clone this repository and install the required dependencies.
 Ensure you have pip version pip==23.1.2.
 Installing torch beforehand ensures the correct installation of other components.

 > NOTE: Using a conda environment is preferred.
 Please use the following command to create a conda environment with the correct python version.